 Looking After Lollycocks

-Blue Green Corridor work for wildlife starts at Lollycocks Field
+Blue Green Corridor work for wildlife completed at Lollycocks Field

-Looking after Lollycocks Field is one of four schemes aimed at improving connectivity for wildlife and providing better access and enjoyment of blue green spaces in the town.
-It’s all part of the £1.29 million Witham/Slea Blue Green Corridor Project, a partnership scheme of work funded by the European Regional Development Fund, South Kesteven District Council, North Kesteven District Council, Environment Agency, and National Trust and designed to restore and reconnect the river and its corridors through the urban reaches of Grantham and Sleaford.
+The Looking after Lollycocks project was one of four schemes aimed at improving connectivity for wildlife and providing better access and enjoyment of blue green spaces in the town of Sleaford.
+It was all part of the £1.29 million Witham/Slea Blue Green Corridor Project, a partnership scheme of work funded by the European Regional Development Fund, South Kesteven District Council, North Kesteven District Council, Environment Agency, and National Trust and designed to restore and reconnect the river and its corridors through the urban reaches of Grantham and Sleaford.

-The Looking after Lollycocks scheme aims to improve ecology on the site, off Eastgate Road, in various ways including:
+The Looking after Lollycocks scheme aimed to improve ecology on the site, off Eastgate Road, in various ways including:

 Planting a hedgerow boundary between Lollycocks Field and the slope up to Eastgate Road to provide more habitat for bird and insects.

 Refurbishing the scrape located on the site to help it retain water for wildlife including insects, invertebrates and amphibians.